| |

 Next add the beef stock.
 Bring to a boil and then reduce the heat, cover and let simmer for 45 minutes.
 Stir every once in a while.

-Next add the third “B”, Ladies and Gentleman, welcome Barley to the mix.
+Next add the third “B” — Ladies and Gentlemen, welcome Barley to the mix.
 Add the barley, cover and continue to let simmer for another 30 minutes.

 The stew is ready.
 Serve it over fresh biscuits, rice, mashed potatoes, or even straight up.

-– This stew also works great a in a crock-pot.
-Render the bacon in a large pan, brown the meat, add the garlic, celery and onion and continue to cook for 10-15 minutes.
+Crockpot Method: Render the bacon in a large pan, brown the meat, add the garlic, celery and onion and continue to cook for 10-15 minutes.
 Dump the whole mixture into a crockpot.
 Add the herbs, seasoning, beer and beef stock.
 Turn on low and cook for 7 hours.
-An hour before you serve, turn the crockpot to high, add the barley and peas.
+An hour before you serve, turn the crockpot to high and add the barley and peas.

 1. Dude.
 Miller Lite?
 In stew?
 How about a nice porter or something?